awslabs/amazon-kinesis-video-streams-producer-sdk-cpp/docs/raspberry-pi.md

 The addFileLoggerPlatformCallbacksProvider API takes five parameters.

-* First parameter is the PClientCallbacks that is created during the createCallback provider API (e.g.createDefaultCallbacksProviderWithAuthCallbacks.
+* First parameter is the PClientCallbacks that is created during the createCallback provider API (e.g.createDefaultCallbacksProviderWithAuthCallbacks).
 * Second parameter is the size of string buffer that file logger will use.
 Logs are buffered in the string buffer and flushed into files when the buffer is full.
 * Third parameter is the maximum number of files that file logger will generate.
 When the limit is reached, oldest log file will be deleted before creating the new one.
 * Fourth parameter is the absolute directory path to store the log file.